isomerpages/ogp/_careers/4-internships.md

 ## What do our interns do?

-At Open Government Products, we value our interns, going to great lengths to provide meaningful learning opportunities.
+At Open Government Products, we value our interns and go great lengths to provide meaningful learning opportunities.
 You will be working closely with our full-time staff to contribute to existing projects.
-You can even propose and launch your own projects if you have ideas on how Singapore can be served best!
+You can also prototype your own projects if you have ideas on how Singapore can be served best!
 Our interns take ownership of their work - and they pride themselves in doing work that serves our nation well.

 Whether you aspire to be a [Software Engineer](/careers/software-engineer/), a [UX Designer](/careers/ux-designer/), or a [Product Manager](/careers/product-manager/), you will have the opportunity to contribute your skills, specialties, and ideas the same way our full-timers do.